-Adopt Proposal 2-7, Customer Affidavit Statement on page 46.
+Adopt Proposal 2-7, Customer Affidavit Statement on page 50.

 Regarding Line 6 in Table 6 (which is not included in the proposed affidavit statement for projects with incentives less than $100,000), clarify whether it is legal to bar rate-paying customers from participating in the program

+In its comments on this report, CPUC Staff indicated that “POE instruments need to be tested and evaluated on an ongoing manner to ensure that the processes are resulting in accurate assessment.
+Program Administrators must collect and report to CPUC Staff the results of POE assessments in uniform format on an annual or semi-annual basis.
+Any POE instruments should be tested before wide deployment to ensure their viability.
+Course corrections should be made as appropriate to ensure that the process is optimized.”